This subject is featured in Issue #1 of The Luminous Landscape Video Journal

-Alain may be contacted directly by clicking here, or join the Guest Photographer discussion on our Forum.
-You should also visit his personal web site for a look at more of this master photographer's work.
+Alain may be contacted directely by clicking here, or join the Guest Photographer Discussion on our Forum.
+You should also visit his personal website for a look at more of this Master Photographer's work.

 This one represents the peak of the sunlight effect on the giant rock formation known as Vulcan's Throne.
 The light lasted such as short time that, being too involved in shooting, I couldn't say for sure If I captured it or not.
 My wife is the one who reassured me.
 I was too caught up in the excitement to know for sure!
 This image has since become a best seller, quite a few people asking if it shows the Green Flash, the visual effect one can witness at sunset when the sun emits a brief flash of green light before finally setting down.